relwiwa/basic-react-workshop/tutorial-step2.md

 Inside the curly braces, we can also **execute Javascript functions**.
 So we give the markdown to the marked function, and it will return the HTML.
 This will get rendered in the browser.

 #### Add HtmlOutput component to parent component
 Now, let's include the HtmlOutput component in the parent component.
-In App.js we first import the component:
+In App.js we first import the component on top of our file:
 ```
 import HtmlOutput from './HtmlOutput.js';
 ```